Centrum-IntelliPhysics/Benchmark-Data--Phase-field-fracture-in-hyperelastic-material/README.md

 This dataset provides a playground for operator-learning and physics-informed methods:

 - **Neural Operators (e.g., FNO, DeepONet)**
-  - Learn mappings from inirial displacement function to time-series of phase-field and displacement in one shot.
+  - Learn mappings from initial displacement function to time-series of phase-field and displacement in one shot.
   - Leverage the uniform grid for efficient Fourier or kernel-based layers.

 - **Physics-Informed Neural Operators**